DILiS-lab/pepermint/README.md

 `mamba install -c conda-forge jupyterlab`

-## Benchmarking PeptiNet
+## Benchmarking PEPerMINT
-We evaluate PeptiNet on multiple benchmark datasets.
+We evaluate PEPerMINT on multiple benchmark datasets.
 To rerun our analysis follow the steps described below.

 ### Data
 While most of the datasets can be downloaded from [PRIDE](https://www.ebi.ac.uk/pride/) we provide a Google Drive folder containing just the required (and much smaller) abundance files in an easy to read format.